 Sociology and Criminology Club.
-The Sociology and Criminology Club is open to students who are majoring or minoring in sociology and criminology.
-Its intent is to promote the study of social life, to enhance the understanding of the practice of sociology, and to encourage fellowship among sociology and criminology students.
+The McMurry Sociology Club was organized in the fall of 1982.
+The group renamed, Sociology & Criminology Club, in 2017.
+The purpose of the Club is to promote the study of society, to enhance the understanding of careers and professionalization, and to encourage fellowship among students interested in sociology and/or criminology.